iannakim/Netflax/README.md

 # Netflax
 *Live Demo Coming Soon!*

-Netflax is a Movie/TV Show Searching App where users can browse through different shows based on different genres.
+Netflax is a Movie/TV Show Searching App where users can browse through thounsands of shows based on genres.
+Netflax uses the MovieDB api to get the latest movies and shows available for streaming.
 Netflax was inspired by the popular streaming service, Netflix.

 ## Features